-Aquarius Stargazing Ranch is in the Aquarius Mountains between Phoenix and Las Vegas, in the cooler high desert --2,000-5,000 foot elevation.
-Weather is more like Prescott and much cooler than Phoenix.
+Aquarius Stargazing Ranch is in the Aquarius Mountains, 3 hours and 200 miles West of the Grand Canyon near the ghost town of Nothing, Arizona.
+We are halfway between Phoenix and Las Vegas, in the cooler high desert at 3,600-5,000 foot elevation.
+Weather is like Prescott and much cooler than Wikieup or Phoenix.

-The ecosystem is a blend of Saguro and cholla cactus, desert sage, mesquite and manzanita and deciduous leafy trees like Aspen, Gingko and Sycamore.
-Wildlife is abundant and birds, bees and butterflies thrive here.
+The ecosystem is a blend of Saguro and cholla cactus, desert sage, mesquite and manzanita and deciduous leafy trees like Aspen, Gingko, Cottonwood, and Sycamore.

-This is a great halfway stop on the way from either Phoenix (1 hour and 45 minutes) or Las Vegas (2 hours and 15 minutes) on the way to the Grand Canyon, Prescott or Sedona.
+This is a great halfway stop on the drive from either Metro Phoenix (1 hour and 45 minutes) or Las Vegas (2 hours and 15 minutes) on the way to the Grand Canyon, Prescott or Sedona.
+(3 hours.)

 The ranch is a primal experience -- only animal footprints.
 No human habitation.
-And surrounded by 21,000 acres of the very remote Upper Burro Creek BLM wilderness.
+And surrounded on all sides by 27,000 acres of the very remote Upper Burro Creek wilderness.

 We have a few designated campsites you can safely drive to in a regular 2 wheel drive car, van or RV, but the rest of the mile-square ranch is hike in camping only.

-Roads are rugged--bring a Jeep, or rent an ATV, horse, burro or llama in Wickenburg or Kingman.
+Roads are rugged--bring a Jeep, 4 x 4, or rent an ATV, horse, burro or llama in Wickenburg or Kingman.

 Hiking is easy and gentle--with miles of roads and sandy washes, lovely trails made by wild deer, antelope, bighorn sheep, wild burros, and the occasional stray cow.